Sis Boom Bah

 The project is not universally admired, however.
 Ron Sakolsky, an SSU faculty member and coordinator of the Local Power Structure Research Group of the People's Institute of Springfield, is one critic.
 Sakolsky (who is the Jim Dunham of the Springfield Left) has argued in print that, because of Oxtoby's wealth, "Springfield is her toy and we are . . . her playthings."
 He calls her a "benevolent despot" (a charge which even a socialist, who will swallow almost anything, might have trouble digesting) of a kind that "we"—Springfieldians—should work to overthrow.
 (I doubt that either fine buildings or college professors would long survive Sakolsky's revolution, which saddens me, but it's possible I value both more highly than they deserve.)

 More to the point are the views of Mark Hey man, also of SSU.
-In "How to strengthen downtown" [IT, July 8-14, 1977] he observed that "there just aren't enough Carolyn Oxtoby's to actually reverse the tide [of suburbanization]."
+In "How to strengthen downtown" [IT, July 8–14, 1977] he makes the point that Springfield's problem is not that it has a Carolyn Oxtoby but that it has too few of her, writing that "there just aren't enough Carolyn Oxtoby's to actually reverse the tide [of suburbanization]."
 Heyman's case is a good one, and it is true that Oxtoby has been almost alone among major downtown property owners in her willingness to gamble that downtown can again be made an attractive place to live as well as work.
 But if her project succeeds, downtown will need no more leaders like Oxtoby.
 It will need only followers.